 Konstanz is a shopping city.
 There are numerous shops, cafes and restaurants lining the streets.
 Take a walk along the waterfront boulevard where elegant and elaborate townhomes look out onto the picturesque lake and the Swiss Alps.

 St. Gallen is a culturally vibrant city just across the border in Switzerland.
 We arrived on bike along the Lake Constance Cycle path and headed straight to the charming, traffic-free historic town.

 The city’s most famous landmark is its baroque cathedral and Abbey library.
 Its been declared an UNESCO World Heritage site as it features almost 170,000 written documents dating back over a 1,000 years.

 The ideal home base to explore this region is Konstanz.
-It’s centrally located to all of the must-see places I’ve featured but also offers great dining and accommodation options.
+It’s centrally located to all of the must-see places featured here, plus it offers great dining and accommodation options.

-We stayed at the RIVA boutique hotel just steps from the waterfront.
+Recommend stay is the RIVA boutique hotel just steps from the waterfront.
 This lux property offers 5-star dining, spa, wellness center and a gorgeous rooftop pool.
 Not to mention the gorgeous interior and spacious rooms.
-RIVA is the place to stay and dine when in this area.

 Lake Constance region is a wonderfully laid back and relaxing destination.
 There is something so calming to see those lake and mountain views.
 There is also a certain novelty in the fact that you could wake up in Germany, cycle into Switzerland for the lunch and then go to Austria later that afternoon for coffee and a strudel.

-Disclosure: if you click on the Riva Hotel link contained in this post, at no additional cost to you, I will earn a small commission if you decide to book.
+Disclosure: As an Affiliate Associate of Booking.com if you click on the link contained in this post, at no additional cost to you, I will earn a small commission if you decide to book.